 (C) The holder of a training certificate must limit his or her activities to those set forth in section 4731.291 of the Revised Code.
 The acknowledgment letter and subsequent training certificate entitle the holder to perform only such acts as may be prescribed by or incidental to the internship, residency or clinical fellowship program, but do not entitle one to otherwise engage in the practice of medicine and surgery or osteopathic medicine and surgery in this state.
 The holder must train only under the supervision of the physicians responsible for supervision as part of the internship, residency or clinical fellowship program.
 Further, the holder must limit activities under the acknowledgment letter or training certificate to the programs of the hospital or facilities for which the training certificate is issued.
 Such activities may include rotations at additional sites that have affiliation agreements with the program.

-(D) A training certificate may be renewed annually for a maximum of six years.
+(D) A training certificate may be renewed in compliance with paragraph (J) of this rule.

 (1) Issues the certificate; or

 (2) Issues an order in accordance with Ohio law suspending without a prior hearing the authority to participate; or